speakez-llc/Farscape/README.md

 ### Current Implementation

 We've successfully created a working implementation for cJSON.h that:
-- Manually extracts function declarations, structs, and type definitions
+- Automatically extracts function declarations, structs, and type definitions
 - Generates appropriate P/Invoke declarations with correct calling conventions
 - Maps C++ types to their F# equivalents (though with some conversion issues like char* → byte)
 - Produces usable bindings that can be incorporated into F# projects

-The current solution is intentionally focused on cJSON as a proof of concept, with a simplified approach.
+The current solution is intentionally focused on cJSON as a proof of concept.
+This simplified approach paves the way to a progressive implementation of more supported features.
+Eventually more complex C++ projects will be "placed on the bench" to determine how best to support more complicated APIs.
+The end result will eventually yield a mature tool that will cover a majority of support scenarios.

 ### Generalization Requirements

 To fulfill Farscape's vision of supporting any C++ library, the implementation needs to be generalized:

-1. **Create a robust header parsing system**:
+1. **Develop a more complex header parsing system**:
-    - Enhance or replace CppSharp integration for reliable header parsing
+    - Enhance CppSharp integration for more detailed and varied header parsing
     - Support standard C/C++ constructs across various library styles
     - Handle platform-specific details and preprocessor directives

 2. **Improve type mapping**:
     - Refine string handling (currently mapping to byte instead of proper string marshaling)
-    - Better support for complex types, structs, and templates
+    - Broader support for complex types, structs, and templates
-    - Handle function pointers and callbacks correctly
+    - Transform C++ function pointers into F# functional delegate definitions including built-in lifecycle management

 3. **Support diverse library patterns**:
     - Handle C-style libraries like cJSON